SolidLabResearch/WhatsInAPod/content/document_centric.md

   in order to optimize the number of HTTP requests and the used bandwidth.

-We remark that of these 5 aspects, only the _permissions_ on the document are modelled explicitly.
+We remark that of these 5 aspects, only the _policies_ on the document are modelled explicitly.
 The _context_ is implicitly assumed because triples occurring in the same place typically were created by the same or related write operations, and because those triples are necessarily read together by apps.
-The _provenance_ and _trust_ are similarly derived from implicit assumptions about a shared origin, and the knowledge of specific permissions and thus agents that could have written to the document.
+The _provenance_ and _trust_ are similarly derived from implicit assumptions about a shared origin, and the knowledge of specific policies and thus agents that could have written to the document.
 Notably,
 the fact that an identifier (e.g., `https://sasha.pod/people/`)